adelgadorios/adelgadorios/README.md

+# Hello !
-My name is ALejandro Delgado, I am a fourth year computer sccience student at the University of South Florida.
+My name is Alejandro Delgado, I am a fourth year computer sccience student at the University of South Florida.
 I am an Open Source Enthusiast who is currently focused on conducting research related to Natural Language Processing(NLP) in order to create the first widely available open source translator for my native language Guarani.

 <!---